 Spring.
 3(2-2) Interdepartmental with Epidemiology.
 Administered by Large Animal Clinical Sciences.
-P: {VM 533 or EPI 810} and EPI 808
+P: (VM 533 or EPI 810) and (EPI 808 or EPI 808B)

 Applied analytical methods in experimental design.
 Assessment of health and disease status of animal and human populations.
 Risk assessment and interpretation of clinical trials.